AInj/SpaceGo/README.md

   * **User** – A person using a web powered by SpaceGo.
   * **Developer** – A person using SpaceGo to develop projects or new extensions for SpaceGo.
   * **Contributor** – A person contributing to the development of SpaceGo core in one way or another.

-# Contribute to SpaceGo
-SpaceGo is currently at a closed-developmet despite it can be forked and used freely.